codeready-toolchain/tarsy-bot/docs/enhancements/pending/EP-0027-chat-capability-design.md

         created_by: str
     ) -> Chat:
         """
-        Create a new chat for a completed session.
+        Create a new chat for a terminated session.

         Steps:
-        1. Validate session exists and is completed
+        1. Validate session exists and is in a terminal state (completed, failed, or cancelled)
         2. Check if chat already exists
         3. Validate chain has chat_enabled=true
         4. Capture session context (using _capture_session_context)